LearnersGuild/guide/General/Membership/membership-faqs.md

 #### What if I can't get hired after the Guild?

 Keep learning, studying, building software and applying for jobs.
-All Guild Alums have access to online curriculum resources and may take advantage of Phase 5 Career Prep resources for 36 months following graduation.
+All Guild Alums have access to online curriculum resources and may take advantage of Area 45 Career Prep resources for 36 months following graduation.
 See the [**Guild Membership**](//General/Membership.md) section for more information on Member Benefits for Learners and Alums.

 #### What if I want to found a startup after I finish at the Guild?